FFY00/ffy00.github.io/content/blog/02-python-debian-and-the-install-locations.rst

 to achieve the desired behavior, to minimize the negative impact the downstream patching will have.

-That said, I think the Python upstream strive to make the situation better for downstream packagers.
+That said, I think the Python upstream should strive to make the situation better for downstream packagers.
 We have seen that vendors have certain needs that are not being addressed, so we should try to fix that.
 I took a stab at solving this with bpo-43976_ and bpo-44982_, but progress has been slow.
 The idea is that the Python upstream should provide a way for vendors to customize certain aspects of the distribution, like the install locations, and a way to identify custom